tripflex/WifiWizard2/README.md

  - Connect/Disconnect only works for iOS11+
  - Can't run in the simulator so you need to attach an actual device when building with xCode
  - Will ensure 'HotspotConfiguration' and 'NetworkExtensions' capabilities are added to your xCode project
+ - To connect to open network omit `ssidPassword` or call with `false`

 ```javascript
 WifiWizard2.iOSConnectNetwork(ssid, ssidPassword)